Inside the very strange case of two Russian gun lovers, the NRA, and Donald Trump

 July 13, 2015: Butina posts photos from the Wisconsin event where Gov. Scott Walker announces his presidential candidacy.

-Aug.
-29, 2015: Preston tweets a picture of Trump speaking to the National Federation of Republican Assemblies, posting in Russian: “Donald Trump today in Nashville.
+August 29, 2015: Preston tweets a picture of Trump speaking to the National Federation of Republican Assemblies, posting in Russian, “Donald Trump today in Nashville.
 He is a friend of Russia.”

-Sept.
-25, 2015: A Right to Bear Arms post on Facebook features a Trump meme, attributing to him in Russian: “Nobody can encroach on the citizenry’s right to store and carry firearms.
+September 25, 2015: A Right to Bear Arms post on Facebook features a Trump meme, attributing to him in Russian, “Nobody can encroach on the citizenry’s right to store and carry firearms.
 Period.”

-Dec.
-8-13, 2015: Erickson, Keene, future NRA president Pete Brownell, and Milwaukee Sheriff David Clarke meet with Kremlin officials in Moscow, where they have lavish meals and visit a gun manufacturer.
+December 8-13, 2015: Erickson, Keene, future NRA President Pete Brownell, and Milwaukee Sheriff David Clarke meet with Kremlin officials in Moscow, where they have lavish meals and visit a gun manufacturer.
 Clarke, an outspoken Trump supporter, later files an ethics report showing that Right to Bear Arms paid $6,000 for his expenses.

-Dec.
-10, 2015: Future Trump national security advisor Michael Flynn is also in Moscow, attending a gala for the Kremlin-controlled RT media network.
+December 10, 2015: Future Trump national security adviser Michael Flynn is also in Moscow, attending a gala for the Kremlin-controlled RT media network.
 Flynn, who sits next to Putin and across from future Green Party candidate Jill Stein, gives a speech for which he is paid $45,000—a sum he fails to report on his financial disclosure forms.

 Campaign ammo

-Feb.
-13, 2016: Torshin writes on Twitter: “Maria Butina is currently in the USA.
+February 13, 2016: Torshin writes on Twitter, “Maria Butina is currently in the USA.
 She writes to me that D. Trump (an NRA member) really is for cooperation with Russia.”

 February 2016: Butina and Erickson form Bridges LLC.
 Erickson later tells McClatchy that they created the South Dakota-based company for Butina to get financial assistance for her graduate studies—“an unusual way to use a LLC,” as McClatchy dryly notes.